Philippines' biggest toll road operator plans IPO to raise $500 mln -sources

 The listing of Metro Pacific Tollways, in which Hong Kong's First Pacific Co Ltd 0142.HK has a 43.9% interest, could value the company at more than $2 billion, the sources said, declining to be named because the IPO details are confidential.

+Regionally, the company has investments in Indonesia via PT Nusantara Infrastructure Tbk META.JK and in Vietnam's CII Bridges & Roads Investment Joint Stock Company LGC.HM, the website shows.

+Metro Pacific Tollways is part of Manila-listed conglomerate Metro Pacific Investments Corp MPI.PS, which in turn is majority owned by First Pacific's Metro Pacific Holdings Inc, according to Refinitiv data.

-(Reporting by Yantoultra Ngui and Anshuman Daga Editing by Sumeet Chatterjee and David Goodman )
+(Reporting by Yantoultra Ngui and Anshuman Daga Editing by Sumeet Chatterjee, David Goodman and David Evans)

 ((Yantoultra.Ngui@thomsonreuters.com;))